⭐ Based on Career Change Success Data | 5 Templates | 40% More Interviews

 Key Success Factors in This Example:

-- Relevant Technology: Includes tools used in target industry
+• Relevant Technology: Includes tools used in target industry (Articulate, LMS)

-Collect 5-7 job descriptions for your target role.
+1. Step 1: Analyze 5-7 target job descriptions.
 Identify recurring skill requirements and group them into 3-5 major categories.

-Use industry-standard terminology for category names.
-Examples: "Project Management," "Technical Expertise," "Client Relations"
+3. Step 3: Use industry-standard terminology for category names (e.g., "Project Management," "Technical Expertise")

 Leadership & Management